bchainhub/dapp-sveltekit-boilerplate/README.md

 ## License

-This project is open source and available under the [Core License](LICENSE).
+This project is open source and available under the [CORE License](LICENSE).